johnofmars/mm-github-pages-starter/_pages/docs/the_gun.md

 [Auto-Reloader Script](https://www.reddit.com/r/FightingLion/comments/fgl9sm/autolion_v25_weapon_toggle/)

-> **Disclosure** Scripts are not legal in Destiny, especially in Pvp.
+> **Disclosure** Scripts are not legal in Destiny, especially in PvP.
 As such, using them, you risk anti-cheat measures from Bungie.
 That said, this script is relatively benign and doesn't break anything or do anything a human can't do. **Use with caution.**
 {: .notice--warning}

 ## The Details
 ### Ammo Management

-**Exotic Perk: Thin the Herd** guarantees an ammo brick on kill.
+`Exotic Perk: Thin the Herd` guarantees an ammo brick on kill.
 Occasionally, a second brick will fall from a kill, as it would from any kill.
 These two bricks are different.
 The brick from the exotic perk will refill your ammo reserves entirely in Crucible.
 The random kill brick has a variable amount and needs further testing.

 **Crucible**